Call for Papers: Annual Conflict & Change PhD Workshop 2026

 Deadline for abstracts: 15th February

-The Conflict & Change annual workshop for PhD and doctoral students across the UK and Europe provides a platform for a discussion of these and similar issues, bringing together insights from various disciplines on the causes, consequences, and solutions to conflict, institutional change, and unrest.
+The Conflict & Change annual workshop for PhD and doctoral students across the UK and Europe provides a platform for a discussion of these and similar issues, bringing together insights from various disciplines to build an understanding of the issues presented above.

 The workshop focuses on the work of early career researchers, provides an opportunity to receive feedback from senior academics from the Conflict & Change research cluster at UCL, and fosters a strong community engaged in cutting-edge research.
 The workshop will be held on 18th-19th May, 2026.
 Supported and hosted by the Conflict & Change research cluster at the UCL Department of Political Science, the workshop brings together doctoral students from various disciplines in the social sciences, humanities, and beyond, such as political science, economics, sociology, geography, and computer science.
 Papers on all issues related to peace and conflict, contentious politics, mobilisation, institutional change, human rights, and migration are welcome.